erlydtl/erlydtl/README.markdown

 * `binary` - Include the compiled template binary code in the result tuple (between the module name and any warning/error lists).
-Note, this option is named the same as the for the Erlang compiler, with similar use, except that this option does NOT affect whether or not a .beam file is saved.
+Note, this option is named the same as for the Erlang compiler, with similar use, except that this option does NOT affect whether or not a .beam file is saved.

 *Erlang Compiler options*

-Options that gets passed to `compile:forms/2`:
+As a convenience, the following options are forwarded to `compile:forms/2`, along with those from `compiler_options`:

 * `return`
 * `return_warnings`